top of page

-Our Long-Term Goal is to Go Out of Business
+Our Goal is to Go Out of Business

 Though pet over-population is a global crisis, we know that effective solutions begin at the local level where dedicated rescue workers and volunteers put in the hard work to save pets.
 Our role is to help those groups by widening the options they have in placing unwanted pets into new homes.